 Wall-to-Wall Carpets vs. Carpet Tiles

-Wall-to-wall carpets are cheaper to install in larger spaces.
-They have no seams or grout lines, making them look seamless.
-They also feel soft underfoot since they have no hard edges.
+Wall-to-wall carpets are cheaper to install in larger spaces than carpet tiles.
+They have no seams and feel soft underfoot since they have no hard edges.
 Carpet tiles are easier to install and replace.
 They have many styles, colors, and patterns to suit your home decor.

 How Much Does It Cost to Install Wall-to-Wall Carpet?